Procedures and Responsibilities

 - Participates in temporary transitional work assignments when advised by medical provider.

-- Responsible for notifying the Office of Workers' Compensation and Claims Management of any concurrent employment.
+- Notifies the Office of Workers' Compensation and Claims Management of any concurrent employment.

 - Facilitates the provision of medical care as needed.